 Hunger is the world’s biggest health risk.
 Each year, it kills more than AIDS, malaria, and tuberculosis combined.
-Close to 900 million people do not have enough to eat and 98 percent of them live in developing countries, according to the World Food Programme.
+Globally, 842 million people do not have enough to eat and 98 percent of them live in developing countries, according to the World Food Programme.

-Even in developed countries like the United States, 15 percent of households were food insecure at some point during 2011, according to the U.S. Department of Agriculture, meaning its members had uncertain access to adequate and safe food.
+Even in developed countries like the United States, nearly 15 percent of households were food insecure at some point during 2012, according to the U.S. Department of Agriculture, meaning its members had uncertain access to adequate and safe food.

 Food agencies in the United States and across the globe leverage volunteers, technology, and cash donations to serve millions each year.
 For example:

 Cisco employee volunteering and giving to hunger agencies is multiplied by matching funds from the Cisco Foundation year-round.

 Food agencies utilize technology, along with the expertise of Cisco employees and partners, to continually improve efficiency and effectiveness in serving those in need.
 For example:

 Cisco employees donate and log volunteer hours to food agencies through Cisco’s unique global matching gifts IT solution, Community Connection.
 This tool allows Cisco to quickly aggregate and approve donation matches during the Global Hunger Relief Campaign and throughout the year, and disburse matching funds.